piper-of-dawn/portfolio/posts/Affirmations.md

 - The best thing you can do is that make sure that the herd around you is smarter and more aware than you are.

 ### HAVE SELF BELIEF TO THE POINT OF DELUSION
-- You can do more than you think
+- You can do more than you think.
+- Always try to know to what extent you are operating in a condition of learned helplessness in institutionalized environments.
 - You are tied down by your own invisible orthodoxy.
 The laws of physics are the only limit
 - And do not get trapped at local maxima.

+### IT IS BETTER TO TRAVEL WELL THAN TO ARRIVE
+- Life is happening, right now.
+There is no past.
+There is no future.
+- Don't forget that you have limitless capability to respond.

 ### RAISE THE CEILING, AND NEVER THE FLOOR
 - And yes, most important!
 Ego is the enemy.
 It is self defeating and depression inducing.
-- Always be grounded.
 - The higher you go, the harder it will get to contain your ego.
 - Never forget, you are a mere mortal chimp with a plan and also without a tail.